-3.25 Approximately 300 people attended the

-Union Square event over the course of 2 days,

-the team to discuss the project, and 100 either

-completing or taking away a questionnaire.
-The

-Torry Library event had approximately 20 people

-in attendance with several stopping to discuss

-the project and complete the questionnaire.
+3.25 Approximately 300 people attended the Union Square event over the course of 2 days, with approximately 200 people approaching the team to discuss the project, and 100 either completing or taking away a questionnaire.
+The Torry Library event had approximately 20 people in attendance with several stopping to discuss the project and complete the questionnaire.

-3.26 The project team received a total of 27

-(+) completed feedback forms posted in the

-comments box over the exhibitions, with the

-to connect, protect and improve the Harbour
+3.26 The project team received a total of 27 (+) completed feedback forms posted in the comments box over the exhibitions, with the majority of people simply wanting to discuss the project further, and express their encouragement to connect, protect and improve the Harbour area.

-3.27 The majority of respondents (74%) were

-from Aberdeen itself, with some visiting from the
+3.27 The majority of respondents (74%) were from Aberdeen itself, with some visiting from the surrounding areas.